 Poached or grilled, tightly packed with all things sweet or savoury: there’s a lot to love about the humble dumpling.

-Have your chopsticks at the ready, we’re going on the best dumplings in Brisbane quest.
+Have your chopsticks at the ready as we take you on a quest to find the best dumplings in Brisbane.

 1. Harajuku Gyoza

 As you step through the doors of Harajuku Gyoza, you’ll be welcomed with a raucous chorus of “irasshaimase” (meaning welcome in Japanese).

 Widely known for making some of the best gyoza in Australia, they are like little Japanese dumplings of happiness because they’re cooked crispy on the bottom and steamed juicy on the top.
 With crispy duck, mozzarella cheese, cheeseburger, and takoyaki gyozas, you can guarantee you won’t find these flavours in any other dumpling restaurant.